 First thing I noticed, when I got inside, was that this was a nice bowling alley.
-New-ish carpet, mood lighting, and monitors in front of all the lanes as well as at the ends of the alleys.
-Okay, I thought.
-Guess they weren’t skimping when they picked this place.
+New-ish carpet, mood lighting, and monitors in front of all the lanes as well as at the ends of the alleys. buy Latuda for dogs online uk Okay, I thought. can you buy modafinil in australia Guess they weren’t skimping when they picked this place.

 I looked left and glimpsed a “Private Bowling Lanes” sign above a set of French doors.
 Walking inside, I saw familiar faces.
 The first that caught my eye was my favorite work friend who I immediately walked towards.

 “This is my first time seeing you not wear pants.”

 “Yes, I have a strict no pants policy when I’m not working.”